-The matrix Standard is the unique quality framework for the effective delivery of information, advice and/or guidance on learning and work.
+The matrix Standard is the unique quality framework for organisations to assess and measure their information, advice and/or guidance services, which ultimately supports individuals in their choice of career, learning, work and life goals.

 The Standard consists of four elements that fit around your organisation’s business themes.
 These four elements are: